Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: Estimation of UBSR.

-In this section, we discuss techniques to estimate the UBSR and the OCE risk of a given random variable $X$.
-In practice, the true distribution of $X$ is unavailable, and instead one relies on the samples of $X$ to estimate the UBSR.
-We use the sample average approximation (SAA) technique \cite{saa-intro-shapiro-alexander,robust-stoc-appx-nemirovski-shapiro,shapiro_book} for both, UBSR estimation and OCE estimation.
-Such a scheme for UBSR estimation was proposed and analyzed by \citet{zhaolin2016ubsrest}.
-A similar scheme for OCE was proposed and analyzed by \citet{JMLR-LAP-SPB}.
+In this section, we discuss techniques to estimate the UBSR of a given random variable $X$.
+In practice, the true distribution of $X$ is unavailable, and one relies on the samples of $X$ to estimate the UBSR.
+We use the sample average approximation (SAA) technique \cite{saa-intro-shapiro-alexander,robust-stoc-appx-nemirovski-shapiro,shapiro_book} for UBSR estimation.
+Such a scheme for UBSR estimation was proposed and analyzed by \cite{zhaolin2016ubsrest}.